-♣ Valle Verde Early College High School (VVECHS): Ysleta Independent School District's first Early College High School opened August 27, 2007.
-This unique school provides advanced coursework that enables a student to attain an Associate's Degree while completing his/her high school diploma in a small school setting.
-Now starting its eleventh year, VVECHS has graduated over 600 seniors over the past six years with over 500 seniors earning their Associate of Arts Degree from El Paso Community College.
-Because of its limited size, students must apply for admission.
-One hundred to one hundred ten new students are accepted each year from a pool of 200+ applicants.
-New students are not accepted beyond the tenth grade.
-VVECHS is housed on the Valle Verde campus of El Paso Community College, located south of Interstate 10 on Hunter Blvd.
-The school number is (915) 434-1500.
+Valle Verde Early College High School (VVEHS): College High School opened its doors in August of 2007.
+This unique school provides advanced coursework that enables a student to attain an Associate's Degree from El Paso Community College while completing his/her high school diploma in a small school setting.
+In 2017, VVECHS earned the National Blue Ribbon Award for their overall excellence in academics.
+Additionally, VVECHS ranks as one of the top high schools in El Paso County according to U.S. News and World Report.
+Because of its limited size, students must apply for admission online at www.yisd.net/ECHS.
+VVECHS is located on the Valle Verde Campus of EPCC, south of Interstate 10 on Hunter Blvd.
+For more information, please call the campus at (915) 434-1500.